opabst/PostgreSQLQueryTool/README.md

-# de.uni_hannover.dbs.PostgreSQL.PostgresQueryTool
+# PostgreSQL Query Tool
-Simple client for query PostgreSQL databases and browse db schemas, based on Java/JavaFX.
+A simple client, written in Java and JavaFX, to write sql queries against a database and browse the database objects.